makezurich/website/content/about.md

 #### Do we get to keep the provided hardware?

-**Yes**.
+**Yes** \o/.

 #### What should I bring to the event?

 Bring your laptop and your ideas on how to improve your city!

 Feel free to bring your own hardware (microcontroller, sensors, etc), designs, enclosures, or whatever to help you create a solution for a challenge.

 The development board provided is `The Things UNO`, which has an operating voltage of `5V`, in case you want to prepare something upfront.

 #### Where can I get in touch with other participants?